 Bill Gasiamis 0:09

 Tracy, welcome to the program.
 Thank you so much for taking the time to have a chat with me.

 Bill Gasiamis 0:19

-The reason I got in touch with you is because, you know, part of what I like to do is put out good information, stories and experiences about stroke.
+The reason I got in touch with you is that you know, part of what I like to do is put out good information, stories, and experiences about stroke.
 I got into that because I had, you know, my own experience with stroke, you know, three brain hemorrhages and brain surgery and rehabilitation and I struggled with most of the things that stroke patients relate to and say that they suffer from but on a very minor scale.
-And the really interesting thing about that for me is because I experienced stroke in a in a form which is mild compared to others, although it’s been very challenging, I often found myself wondering what it was going to be like for other people who are doing it a lot harder and a lot tougher.
-So that was the background for why I began this sharing journey of mine, it helps me heal etc.
+And the really interesting thing about that for me is that I experienced a stroke in a form that is mild compared to others, although it’s been very challenging, I often found myself wondering what it was going to be like for other people who are doing it a lot harder and a lot tougher.
+So that was the background for why I began this sharing journey of mine, it helps me heal, etc.